-If you're having network-connectivity issues with G Suite Sync for Microsoft® Outlook® (GSSMO), here are some steps that can help you fix the problem.
+If you're having network-connectivity issues with G Suite Sync for Microsoft Outlook (GSSMO), here are some steps that can help you fix the problem.

-Fix connectivity issuesStep 1: Open connectivity ports
+Fix connectivity issuesStep 1: Open network ports

 - Open port 443 for Outlook.exe and ProfileEditor.exe.
-Our synchronization products communicate mostly on port 443 so this action can resolve many issues.
+Our synchronization products communicate mostly on network port 443 so this action can resolve many issues.
 For details, consult your Microsoft documentation.

-You should whitelist the following URLs:
+Approve the following URLs:

 |Certificate Revocation Lists|